-Infliximab intravenous (IV) infusion is administered over a two-hour period, followed by additional infusions two and six weeks later.
-Depending on the condition being treated and how well a patient responds, infliximab is then administered as a part of a maintenance programme, at intervals of six to eight weeks.
+The intravenous (IV) infusion of infliximab is administered over a two-hour period, followed by additional infusions two and six weeks later.
+Depending on the condition being treated and how well a patient responds, infliximab is then administered as a part of a maintenance program, at intervals of six to eight weeks.

-Infliximab inhibits TNF-α activity by binding to transmembrane and soluble forms of the protein and by preventing TNF-α from binding to its receptor.
-The biological activities of TNF-α include induction of the cytokines involved in inflammation such as interleukin-1 (IL-1) and IL-6; promotion of leukocyte migration; induction of eosinophil and neutrophil activity and stimulation of acute phase reactants and tissue degrading enzymes.
+Infliximab inhibits TNF-α activity by binding to transmembrane and soluble forms of the protein, as well as by preventing TNF-α from binding to its receptor.
+The biological activities of TNF-α include the induction of the cytokines involved in inflammation such as interleukin-1 (IL-1) and IL-6, promotion of leukocyte migration, induction of eosinophil and neutrophil activity, as well as the stimulation of acute-phase reactants and tissue degrading enzymes.

 The use of anti-TNF therapy is associated with a range of side effects, which are usually the result of the drug’s immunosuppressant activity.
-TNF is an important cytokine in the immune response to tuberculosis and TNF inhibitors can lead to reactivation of a latent TB infection.
-Other adverse effects include histoplasmosis and other fungal infections, neurological events, congestive heart failure, cancer and autoimmunity.
+TNF is an important cytokine in the immune response to tuberculosis; therefore, TNF inhibitors can lead to the reactivation of a latent TB infection.

 Other adverse effects can include histoplasmosis and other fungal infections, neurological events, congestive heart failure, cancer, and autoimmunity.